This topic provides instructions on how to manage APM entities.

 Because an APM entity is a type of PPM request, managing an entity is typically the same as managing a request.

-For instructions for viewing, processing, and managing entities, see the Demand Management User Guide.
+For instructions on how to view, process, and manage entities, see Demand Management.
 For additional information about entities, see the Application Portfolio Management User's Guide.
-For guidelines for using the instructions in the PPM documentation for performing APM tasks, see Guidelines for Using the PPM Documentation.
+For guidelines for using the instructions in the PPM documentation for performing APM tasks, see Guidelines for using the PPM documentation.

 The first step in building your application portfolio is to create the entities that make up the portfolio.
 While it is possible to build your portfolio from just applications, designating relationships with organization units, processes, workstreams, locations, and servers provides you with the ability to conduct a more detailed and quantifiable analysis of an application or application set.